Tainan: Qigu Salt Mountain, Chihkan Tower, and Anping Fort

 • 6

-The Laotanghu Art House is a vibrant cultural space in Tainan that showcases local art, crafts, and creative exhibitions.
-Visitors can explore galleries featuring contemporary and traditional works, participate in interactive workshops, and experience Taiwan’s thriving artistic scene.
-With its charming architecture and curated displays, Laotanghu Art House offers an inspiring stop for art enthusiasts and anyone looking to connect with Tainan’s rich cultural heritage.
+Laotanghu Art House is a vibrant cultural space that celebrates local art, crafts, and creative exhibitions in the heart of Tainan.
+Visitors can explore galleries showcasing both contemporary and traditional works, participate in interactive workshops, and immerse themselves in Taiwan’s dynamic artistic scene.
+With its charming architecture and thoughtfully curated displays, Laotanghu Art House provides an inspiring and enriching stop for art enthusiasts and travelers seeking a deeper connection to Tainan’s cultural heritage.

 1 hour 20 minutes Admission ticket not included